Accounting for Freelancers- The Basic Guide

 Payroll is one of the most problematic aspects of accounting for freelancers.
 Since all the money is technically your own, what should you do?
 Well, there is a number of solutions.

 Most freelancers have a floating income and save for income tax.
+There are freelancing sites that can help anybody with a gig.
 Their income floats based on the amount of money they earn, they save a percentage for tax purposes and spend the rest.
 However, this system builds no financial stability as you are never sure how much money you have each month

 Another option is to pay yourself a fixed salary: